 Why Storage is Important Prior to an Estate Sale

 There’s a lot that goes into preparing for your sale and this is why storage is so critical.
-The website EstatesNY recommends you hold onto the items in the estate until you’re certain of how they’ll be disposed.
+The website EstatesNY recommends you hold onto the items in the estate until you’re certain of how they’ll be disposed of.
 Among their recommendations are isolating important documents and family photographs and making sure you don’t include things in the sale that should be kept.
 They also recommend not throwing away items until you see if they have value.

 You also want to organize the sale.
-Wikihow lists steps for organization such as cleaning and repairing items.
-Then you should catalog them, writing details such as size, age and functionality.
+Wikihow lists steps for an organization such as cleaning and repairing items.
+Then you should catalog them, writing details such as size, age, and functionality.
 Once that’s done, you should set a price for all of your items and include a price range so you can bargain with customers.
 If you’re not having the sale at the property site, you need to find a way to store the items prior to the sale.
 All of this requires time, patience and more often than not, extra space.
-If you have a large amount of items to go through or difficult to store items, you should consider our 40-foot storage containers or our 40-foot Jumbo containers with an extra foot of headroom.
+If you have a lot of items to go through or difficult to store items, you should consider our 40-foot storage containers or our 40-foot Jumbo containers with an extra foot of headroom.

 A.B.
 Richards Will Help You keep Organized